jun-inoue/orthoscope/README.md

 Yasuoka Y, Matsumoto M, Yagi K, Okazaki Y. 2019.
 Evolutionary History of GLIS Genes Illuminates Their Roles in Cell Reprograming and Ciliogenesis.
 Molecular Biology and Evolution 37:100-109.
 <blockquote>
+The GLIS family transcription factors, GLIS1 and GLIS3, potentiate generation of induced pluripotent stem cells (iPSCs), although another GLIS family member, GLIS2, suppresses cell reprograming.
+Using ORTHOSCOPE, Yasuoka et al. showed that GLIS1 and GLIS3 originated during vertebrate whole genome duplication, whereas GLIS2 is a sister group to GLIS1/3.
+This study clearly indicates that as the first step, future reprograming studies should focus on GLIS1/3 rather than on GLIS2.
 </blockquote>
 <br />